PriorLabs/nanoTabPFN/annotated/annotated nanoTabPFN.md

 2. Test datapoints can only receive information from training datapoints
 3. This preserves the fundamental ML assumption that test data cannot influence training

-The causal mask is only used for datapoint attention because:
+The splitting of the attention calculation is only used for datapoint attention because:
 - Training datapoints should be able to learn from each other (bidirectional attention)
 - Test datapoints should only be able to "look at" training datapoints to make predictions
 - Without this mask, test data could influence the representations of training data during training

-For feature attention, there's no need for a causal mask because:
+Feature attention does not require separating train and test rows, since:
 - Each row (datapoint) processes its features independently
 - Whether a row is from the training or test set, all its features are already known/observed
 - Features within a single datapoint don't have a temporal or causal relationship - they're all observed simultaneously